osquery/osquery/docs/wiki/development/osquery-sdk.md

 }
 ```

-When an extension becomes unavailable, the osqueryi or osqueryd process will automatically deregister those plugins.
+When an extension becomes unavailable, the shell or daemon process will automatically deregister those plugins.

 **Extension Manager API (osqueryi/osqueryd)**